Rockbot Business Glossary

 | Activation Date | Zone__c.Activation_Date__c | Date hardware went live and service began | Utilization tracking, consumption metrics |

-- Never add Contracted and Consumed ARR together — They measure different things
+- Never add Contracted and Consumed ARR together — they measure different things

 - Gap between them = ramp-up remaining or over-utilization